Netflix: Expansion into international productions and new productions (2017–2020)

-On May 22, 2018, former president Barack Obama and his wife Michelle Obama signed a deal to produce docu-series, documentaries and features for Netflix under the Obamas' newly formed production company, Higher Ground Productions.
+On May 22, 2018, former president, Barack Obama, and his wife, Michelle Obama, signed a deal to produce docu-series, documentaries and features for Netflix under the Obamas' newly formed production company, Higher Ground Productions.

 In June 2018, Netflix announced a partnership with Telltale Games to port its adventure games to the service in a streaming video format, allowing simple controls through a television remote.
 The first game, Minecraft: Story Mode, was released in November 2018.
 In July 2018, Netflix earned the most Emmy nominations of any network for the first time with 112 nods.
 On August 27, 2018, the company signed a five-year exclusive overall deal with international best–selling author Harlan Coben.
-On the same day, the company inked an overall deal with Gravity Falls creator Alex Hirsch.
+On the same day, the company signed an overall deal with Gravity Falls creator Alex Hirsch.
 In October 2018, Netflix paid under $30 million to acquire Albuquerque Studios (ABQ Studios), a $91 million film and TV production facility with eight sound stages in Albuquerque, New Mexico, for its first U.S. production hub, pledging to spend over $1 billion over the next decade to create one of the largest film studios in North America.
 In November 2018, Paramount Pictures signed a multi-picture film deal with Netflix, making Paramount the first major film studio to sign a deal with Netflix.
 A sequel to AwesomenessTV's To All the Boys I've Loved Before was released on Netflix under the title To All the Boys: P.S.
 I Still Love You as part of the agreement.
 In December 2018, the company announced a partnership with ESPN Films on a television documentary chronicling Michael Jordan and the 1997–98 Chicago Bulls season titled The Last Dance.
 It was released internationally on Netflix and became available for streaming in the United States three months after a broadcast airing on ESPN.